cherry-bunny779/e203_hbirdv2/README.md

 About
 -----

-This repository hosts the project to make an RISC-V Formal Verification interface for the Hummingbirdv2 E203 Core and SoC opensourced by [Nuclei System Technology](www.nucleisys.com).
+This repository hosts a project to make a RISC-V Formal Verification interface for the Hummingbirdv2 E203 Core and SoC opensourced by [Nuclei System Technology](www.nucleisys.com).
 You can find the parent repository [here](https://github.com/riscv-mcu/e203_hbirdv2).

 Verification Procedure
 -----